Yawning/nyquist/README.md

 comprehensive.

 This package will `panic` only if invariants are violated.
-Under normal and correct use this situation should not occur ("correct" being defined as, "Yes, it will panic if an invalid configuration is provided when initializing a handshake").
+Under normal use this situation should not occur ("normal" being defined as, "Yes, it will panic if an invalid configuration is provided when initializing a handshake").

-Several "non-standard" cryptography libraries are used in lieu of runtime and `x/crypto` equivalents.
-If more "standard" implementations are desired it is possible to implement the relevant cryptography functions using the external interface.
-The libraries and rationale are as follows:
+Several uncommon cryptography libraries are used by this implementation, some replacing functionality provided by the runtime.
+It is possible to use the runtime equivalents if desired, by implementing the appropriate interfaces.

  * [bsaes][2] Provides a constant time AES256-GCM.
 The runtime library's implementation of both AES and GHASH is insecure on systems without